measurement-factory/EggTimer/README.md

 during or after that initial check.
 There is no guarantee that the bot will notice such "late" changes.
 Similar race conditions exist for manual PR merging, of course.

-TODO: Should the bot recheck the conditions again after all staging branch tests are over?

 ### GitHub does not know that a PR was merged